 Make datasets visible or invisible, activate a dataset , “record” and save a dataset, cancel loading remote resources and arrange the dataset in the dataset list.

 | At the left hand side of the dataset name, a check box indicates the visibility of the dataset.
 To make a specific dataset visible or invisible, check or uncheck the check box.

 When visible, the name of the Dataset is displayed dark grey, when invisible it is displayed light grey.

 In this example, the only visible dataset is “openstreetmap”.

-The dataset is now highlighted with a smoothly darker grey background color.
+The dataset is now highlighted with a smoothly darker grey background colour.
 Selecting a dataset also gives access to the right-click Dataset Context Menu.

-In this example, the dataset “Red” is activated/selected.
+In the lower example, the dataset “Red” is activated/selected.

 In the following examples, “Parcels” is moved upwards.
 It will take place above 'Buildings'.
 The “Parcels” dataset now covers the “Buildings” dataset, the “Buildings” dataset is thus no longer visible.